joelbader/arise/src/README.txt

 deconv process
-- use arparse parse command-line arguments
+* use argparse parse command-line arguments
+** put defaults into argparse help
+** move to Dropbox/deconv
-- make into a webserver trigger
+* make into a webserver trigger

 control wells
 - read a gpr file that has seth's flag = -100 indicating a control well